 The war eroded whatever semblance of control Nicholas still had over the country.
 Without men at home to farm, the food system collapsed, the transportation system fell apart, and the people began to riot.
 At first, Nicholas refused to abdicate, but in March 1917, he stepped down.

-During the October Revolution, Bolsheviks imprison the imperial family in remote house
+During the October Revolution, Bolsheviks imprison the imperial family in a remote house

 In November 1917, Bolshevik revolutionaries led by Vladimir Lenin took over the government.
 Nicholas tried to convince the British and then the French to give him asylum—after all, his wife was the granddaughter of Queen Victoria.
 But both countries refused, and the Romanovs found themselves in the hands of the newly formed revolutionary government.